strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 We want to make it clear that **Wireshark** is not "better" than **tcpdump**.
 They each have very strong pros and cons.

 Pros of **tcpdump**
->**tcpdump** is fast and very lightweight.
+>- **tcpdump** is fast and very lightweight.
->It is scriptable.
+>- It is scriptable.

 Cons of **tcpdump**
->It is contained within the terminal and to be honest, having some visualizations can be very, very helpful when dealing with **large** datasets.
+>- It is contained within the terminal and to be honest, having some visualizations can be very, very helpful when dealing with **large** datasets.

 Pros of **Wireshark**
->Great visual representation of networking packets and more.
+>- Great visual representation of networking packets and more.

 Cons of **Wireshark**
->Gives up and freezes on large files often.
+>- Gives up and freezes on large files often.

 Basically, it is key to learn and know both.